 - Fundraising Committee

-Please note at this time we are not accepting volunteer applications for the following positions: office assistant or adoption greeter.
+Please note at this time we are not accepting volunteer applications for the following positions: dog socializing, office assistant, or adoption greeter.

 If one or more of those positions work for you, please Click here to begin.